dart-lang/language/working/tagged-strings/feature-specification.md

 string literal parts from the `SINGLE_LINE_*` and `MULTI_LINE_*` rules are collected in order and put in an object that implements `List<String>`.

-Each `expression` is wrapped in a closure of type `Object?
-Function()` that evaluates and returns the expression when invoked.
-These closures are collected in order into an object that implements `List<Object?
-Function()>`.
+Every `expression` from those rules is collected in order into an object that implements `List<T>` where `T` is the interpolated expression type.

-**TODO: What if an interpolated expression uses `await`?
-We could implicitly make the function `async` in that case and require the template function to handle a future result.
-Or we could make it a compile-time error like we do when using `await` in the initializer of a `late` variable.**

 The structure of the grammar is such that the list of string parts will always be one element longer than the list of expressions.
 If there are no expressions,